Mayukhdeb/deep-chicken-terminator/README.md

 * The architecture was kept intentionally small so that it keeps a good response time on the live feed
 * The dataset had only 2000 images sized at 50*50, so training barely took any time

+## Step 3 - Collecting more training data with the trained model
+* this is done by saving the frames which give a probaility of over 99% on the pre trained model
+* these saved images are again used for further training, which means `hunter()` is getting better and better.

-## Step 3 - detecting a chicken (or any animal for that matter) from an image
+## Step 4 - detecting a chicken (or any animal for that matter) from an image

 <img src="sample_images/pre_barbecue.png" width="60%">.